wolfgangj/bone-lisp/README.md

     (_bind 'sum | xs (apply + xs))
     (sum '(1 2 3))  ; => 6

+Note that the environment is hyperstatic (as in Forth):
+If you redefine something, the subs previously defined will continue to use the old definition.

 The use of regions is also available only via an internal sub: